Empanadas de Pollo

 The Starving Chef is supported by Hungry People like you.
 When you make a purchase through an affiliate link on my site, I may earn a little bit of cash on the side (at no extra cost to you) to help keep my kitchen running.
 Read our disclosures here.

-Empanadas son la vida.
-Empanadas son el amor.
+Empanadas are life.
+Empanadas are love.
 How do you like my high school level Spanish?
 Pretty great, right?
-Bueno!
-I can literally feel all of the Spanish teachers and native speakers cringing right now.
-Lo siento.
-This week’s challenge was Cuban style, so naturally I took the opportunity to turn up the heat and make some amazing Huevos Habaneros.
+Well, let’s get started with this week’s challenge: Cuban style!
+Naturally, I took the opportunity to turn up the heat and make some amazing Huevos Habaneros.

-But of course, the heat in these eggs needed some balance and chicken empanadas empanadas de pollo fit the bill perfectly.
-And luckily, turned out to be pretty easy to make too.
+But, of course, the heat in those eggs needed some balance, and chicken empanadas, or empanadas de pollo, fit the bill perfectly.
+And luckily, they turned out to be pretty easy to make too.

 Ponámonos a trabajar, amigos!

 Here’s What You’ll Need:

 - Flour: Provides structure and texture to the dough.

 - Cream Cheese: Adds richness and flavor to the dough.